Is it time for your toddler to transition to a big kid’s bed? We built this kid’s cabin bed for our toddler’s room!

 We started with this amazing mountain mural that made SUCH a big difference in the room, isn’t it so cute??

-We knew it was time to think about a new bigger bed for Calloway.
-After our bathroom renovation finished, our schedule cleared up and we decided it was the perfect time to build the bed ourselves.
+We knew it was time to think about a new bed, a bigger bed, for Calloway.
+After our bathroom renovation finished, our schedule cleared up and we decided it was the perfect time to build the twin bed ourselves.

 We’re Building a DIY Kid’s Cabin Bed!

 Over the past few years, I’ve seen several different variations of cabin beds or house-style beds for kid’s rooms.
-I always thought that it would be so fun to build a boy’s cabin bed!
+I always thought that it would be so fun to build a boy’s DIY cabin bed!
+And – spoiler alert – it turned out SO GOOD!
+Most epic bed ever.

-If you’re wondering Build Something is a website ran by Kreg Tools that is full of easy-to-follow woodworking plans that are all available for free!
+If you’re wondering Kreg Tools’ website is full of easy-to-follow woodworking plans that are all available for free!
 I’m sure you are going to find so much inspiration while you are there.

 Inspiration for Our Boy’s Cabin Bed

-Since I’ve been thinking about this for a couple of years, we’ve had plenty of time to pick up inspiration!
+Since I’ve been thinking about building a DIY bed that looks like a small house for a couple of years, we’ve had plenty of time to pick up inspiration!
+We even shared all of our favorite boy’s bedroom ideas here!
 We were inspired by tons of other boy’s cabin bed ideas – both other DIY beds and beds available for purchase from retailers.

 - This bed from White Sparrow Farm inspired us to incorporate board and batten trim.
 Isn’t it so cute?